Gyermekvasút (Budapest Children's Railway)

 Scenery Highlights

-• Dense mixed forest canopy visible from open-sided summer carriages
+• Dense mixed forest canopy visible from the open-sided summer carriages — particularly striking in October autumn colour

 Quick Facts